angarsky/diveintopython/learn/variables/boolean.md

 ## Examples of Boolean Variable Usage

-As we already mentioned, boolean variable is mainly used in:
+As we already mentioned, boolean variable is mainly used in the conditional and loop statements.

-- conditional statements:
+### Conditional statements

 ```python
 # Declaring a boolean variable